ros-controls/roadmap/design_drafts/components_architecture_and_urdf_examples.md

 #### 10. Actuator Only
   * the communication is done on actuator level using proprietary or standardized API
+  * There may be a mechanical reduction or other type of 1-1 mapping between joint and actuator resolved by a transmission
   * Examples: Small Conveyor, Motor, etc.

 ```xml